keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

 **(1) Reserved space in CloudEvent payload:**

 Before the shipyard controller sends out a `[task].triggered` event for a specific task, the controller adds a reserved space to the event payload.
 This reserved space is named after the task and can be consumed by the unit (Keptn-service) that executes the task.
 For example, a *deployment* task gets the reserved space of *deployment* in the payload (i.e., data field) of the CloudEvent.
 Per default, this reserved space is empty.
-Except for tasks that have properties defined in the shipyard (e.g., `strategy: blue_green`) - for those tasks the properties are added to the reserved space:
+Except for tasks that have properties defined in the shipyard (e.g., `deploymentstrategy: blue_green`) - for those tasks the properties are added to the reserved space:

 ```
 {